jameslefevre/4D-microscopy-pipeline/scripts/hpc_job_templates/script_documentation.md

-## PBS scripts for deploying semantic segmentation and object analysis algorithms on a HPC cluster
+## PBS array job scripts for deploying semantic segmentation and object analysis algorithms on a HPC cluster

 ### About

 This document provides information on the purpose, usage, and parameters of the template PBS job array submission scripts provided in the folder hpc_job_templates.
 These are intended to be copied, renamed and customised for each data set and possibly for multiple versions of the analysis with different parameters.
 It is recommended that these copies of the scripts are saved alongside the outputs as a record of the process and parameters used.
 Due to this repetition, the scripts are documented here rather than in headers.

 The scripts call parameterised groovy scripts via a headless ImageJ process, and are designed for deploying the segmantic segmentation and object analysis process on a cluster with a PBS job submission system, allowing multiple image stacks to be processed in parallel.
-Much of the parameter information below is also included in the headers of the groovy scripts.
+Most of the parameter information below is also included in the headers of the groovy scripts, and the headers may include additional explanation beyond what is needed for use.
 The scripts form a pipeline, starting with semantic segmentation, then object splitting and analysis based on the segmentation, then generating meshes and skeleton representations of the output.

-compile this doc in linux:  pandoc -o script_documentation.html script_documentation.md
+compile this doc to html in linux:  pandoc -o script_documentation.html script_documentation.md

 ### Preparing job scripts